 Stage three will consist of testing different sizes of clot gels rather than different stiffnesses.
-We will test how small we can go in terms of clots to find the imaging limits of this project.
-The rigidity of the clot gels used in this stage will be whatever was found as the confidence level from stage two.
+We will test how small we can go in terms of clots to find the spatial imaging resolution limits.
+The rigidity of the "clot" gels used in this stage will be whatever was found as the confidence level from stage two.